Gregori J. Martin: Career

 In 2007, Martin moved back to Los Angeles, where he wrote, produced, and directed a passion project called Skeletons in the Desert, It was this project that brought Martin to collaborate with GruntWorks Entertainment where he helped manage and control all aspects of production for four years.
 With GruntWorks, Martin directed and co-produced the film Jack Rio, screened at the Terror Film Festival in Philadelphia, Pennsylvania.
 Additional Gruntworks collaborations include The Intruders and Sebastian.

 Martin completed his tenth feature film, The Southside, based on the true story and tragic death of his cousin, Robert Areizaga Jr. Currently in post-production, Martin's eleventh feature film, A Place Called Hollywood, is a satire that tells the cutting-edge story of a young man who pursues his dream in becoming a famous actor and gives a glimpse of the harsher side of Hollywood.
 In 2013, Martin served as a story consultant and behind the scenes producer for the TV Guide Network (TVGN) documentary Who Shot the Daytime Soap?

 Martin has also appeared as an actor, performing in various television and film roles including an appearance as a police officer on ABC's General Hospital, as a terrorist on PAX-TV in The Heroes of Flight 93, in the supporting role of "Jack" in the indie feature motion picture comedy Amber Sunrise, and multiple supporting and cameo roles in his films.
 Lights Out, a screenplay of Martin's, is in production by the independent film company Mystery Inc. Entertainment.

+Martin is currently serving as a Co-Executive Producer on the 2025 feature animation "Saurus City" starring Emma Roberts, Ron Pearlman, Dennis Quaid, Tim Meadows and more, some of Martin's additional credits include, the director, writer and producer of the upcoming film noir feature motion picture The Raven, a re-imagining of Edgar Allan Poe's The Raven and Annabel Lee, starring Tony Todd in one of his final performances, and as part of the producing team on the upcoming psychological war drama "The Plastic Men" a feature motion picture, inspired by true events of a Vietnam war veteran who struggles through PTSD and experiences a chance encounter with a tragic love.
+Narrated by renowned actor, William Fichtner.
+In addition to these films, Martin is also a producer on one of Tubi's most successful independent action films, Breakout starring an all-star cast of well-recognized faces.
+As an Associate Head-Writer, he recently helped launch the highly anticipated CBS Daytime Drama, in association with Procter & Gamble and the NAACP, "Beyond The Gates" premiering February 24, 2025 on CBS and Paramount+.